harunijaz/dem-pinn-2d-3d/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project is inspired by the work on Physics-Informed Neural Networks (PINNs) and the Deep Energy Method (DEM).
-- Special thanks to the authors of the original papers and the open-source community for their contributions to the field.

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please contact Aaron at [haroonijaz@zju.edu.cn].